Andalusite: Occurrence

 Andalusite is a common metamorphic mineral which forms under low pressure and low to high temperatures.
 The minerals kyanite and sillimanite are polymorphs of andalusite, each occurring under different temperature-pressure regimes and are therefore rarely found together in the same rock.
 Because of this the three minerals are a useful tool to help identify the pressure-temperature paths of the host rock in which they are found.
 It is particularly associated with pelitic metamorphic rocks such as mica schist.

+The world's highest concentration of andalusite is found in the Glomel mine in Côtes-d'Armor (France) which accounts for 25% of the global production of this mineral.
+South Africa possesses the largest portion of the world's known andalusite deposits.

 Uses

 Andalusite is used as a refractory in furnaces, kilns and other industrial processes.
-South Africa possesses by far the largest portion of the world's known andalusite deposits.